-Customer reaction: One of the most important parts to look at is how customers view the credit repair company.
+Customer reaction: One of the most important parts to look at is the credit repair company reviews left online.
 The BBB helps with that because it lists how many complaints a company has against it.
 Take most of these with a grain of salt; many people that leave credit repair company reviews are upset if a credit repair company does not drastically improve their credit score, and will file a complaint because of that, but as we said, there are no guarantees when it comes to credit repair.

 We’ve also had people on our own site tell us what they thought of the services we recommended after they signed up, which is a great anecdotal way to find out which credit repair companies that customers like most.
 (See comments at the end of this article to see our readers’ reactions.)

 It works by changing or removing items from your credit report that are dragging your credit score down.
 This can be done by fixing mistakes on your credit report, negotiating with lenders to remove or change negative reporting, or utilizing loopholes in credit reporting regulations and rules to have negative items removed.
 You can do any of these things by yourself, but most professional services have a better understanding of how credit works and how to get these things done more efficiently and effectively.
-Unlike credit cards and online loans, there is no approval process for credit repair.
+Unlike credit cards, a mortgage or online loans, there is no approval process for credit repair.
 If you want to repair your own credit, there are many easy ways to do that as well.
 If you think your credit score is suffering from issues with identity theft, an identity theft protection service would be a better option than credit repair, since those companies can help warn you of future attacks before anything can happen to your credit score.
 Check our our Lifelock review to see how these services work, or look at our comparison of Lifelock vs Experian to review the services side by side.